willmon16/Weekly-Sessions/README.md

 There are two help guides that make this a straighforward process (assuming all above went well.)

 1. To protect your current work:
     a.
-Save and close all documents.
+Save and close all documents - you are about to fetch new ones from GitHub and you don't want to overwrite these.

     b.
 Put them in a branch (if you haven't already) - so instead of saving the work in master, put it in "Working Directory"

         $ git checkout -b "Working_Directory"
+        $ git add .

+     This will make a new branch and put all documents in the local directory so they are staged for a commit.
+Commit them:

+        $ git commit -m "Did Exercises 0-2"

+     c.
+Now you change back to the master branch

+        $ git checkout master

 2. Now configure your fork to sync with the Physics-PacU repo: https://help.github.com/articles/configuring-a-remote-for-a-fork/